hnolCol/mitocube-backend/src/Readme.md

 ## Settings

 Settings are handle using pydantics `BaseSettings` which are devided into several submodules.
 Importantly, you can overwrite the standard settings by defining them in the env file.
 This will overwrite the default.
-This is in particular useful and required once you download an update from the GitHub repository.
-This will overwrite likely changes made in the settings, but ensures that require settings are available.
+This is in particular useful once you download an update from the GitHub repository.
+This will otherwise overwrite likely changes made in the settings, but also ensures that require settings are available (compared to moving settings to another folder).
+Due to the developmental stage, __settings are likely to change__.

 ### Settings should to be defined in the env file.